 Ceres is the earliest-known and smallest of the current category of dwarf planets.
 Ceres was discovered in 1801 by the Sicilian astronomer Giuseppe Piazzi, based on the prediction that the gap between Mars and Jupiter contained a missing planet.
 It is only 590 miles (950 km) in diameter and has a mass of just 0.015 percent that of Earth.

 In fact, Ceres is so small that it is classified as both a dwarf planet and an asteroid, and is often named in scientific literature as one of the largest asteroids in the solar system.
 Although it makes up approximately a fourth of the mass of the asteroid belt, it is still 14 less massive than Pluto.

 Pluto is the most well known of the dwarf planets.
 Since its discovery in 1930 and until 2006, it had been classified as the ninth planet from the sun.
 Pluto's orbit was so erratic, however, that at times it was closer to the sun than the eighth planet, Neptune.
 In 2006, with the discovery of several other rocky bodies similar in size or larger than Pluto, the IAU decided to re-classify Pluto as a dwarf planet.

 When it was first discovered, Eris was thought to be the largest of the dwarf planets, with a mass 27 percent larger than that of Pluto and a diameter of approximately 1,400 to 1,500 miles (2,300 to 2,400 km).
-It was the discovery of Eristhat prompted the IAU to reconsider the definition of a planet.
+It was the discovery of Eris that prompted the IAU to reconsider the definition of a planet.
 Further observation went on to suggest that the dwarf planet is slightly smaller than its neighbor.